andotalao24/andotalao24.github.io/_pages/about.md

 - /about.html

 ---
-I am a first year PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
+I am a first-year PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
 I obtained my Master's degree in Computer Science at UMass Amherst where I was lucky to work with Prof. [Andrew McCallum](https://people.cs.umass.edu/~mccallum/) and Prof. [Hong Yu](https://www.cics.umass.edu/faculty/directory/hong_yu).
 I finished my undergraduate study in Computer Science at HKUST, where I was a research assistant at [SMART lab](https://hkustsmartlab.netlify.app/) working on medical image analysis with Professor [Hao Chen](https://cse.hkust.edu.hk/~jhc/) and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).

 **Research Interests**.
 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.

-Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
-I am currently working on large language models.
+I currently work on large language models, especially focusing on safety alignment and interpretation.
+I also have experience of knowledge distillation from LLMs and reasoning.
+I am also broadly interested in the memory view of LLMs.